The Liverpool School of Tropical Medicine

 "I can now find journalists who are likely to be interested in the research that I'm in the process of promoting.
 For example, I can search for journalists who are discussing particular antibiotics within their articles, and create lists of contacts for each particular field.
 I then create a bespoke pitch for each journalist."

 "The insights provided by Meltwater are displayed in a very simple and visual dashboard that we customize with different widgets to drill down deeper into the data in order to spot hidden opportunities through insights.
 This helps researchers understand how their findings have been received online and that it was valuable working with my department to help promote it.
 I usually publish this data in our internal newsletters to encourage others within the organization to work with us too."

 "As well as finding suitable journalists, we also hunt for influencers and bloggers discussing topics related to our research.We find Meltwater is a great foundation for creating networks.
-I'll use the influencer contact database to hunt for bloggers discussing childbirth, or journalists discussing our areas of our research with the aim of developing relationships with them.
-In turn, this gives me access to their networks of contacts, and expanding the opportunities to promote our work. "
+I'll use the influencer contact database to hunt for bloggers discussing childbirth, or journalists discussing the areas of our research with the aim of developing relationships with them.
+In turn, this gives me access to their networks of contacts and expanding the opportunities to promote our work. "

 — Clare Bebb, Senior Media Officer